 The bottom line

 So what does this all mean?
-It means that you can expect to see that new lower APR on your credit card about a month or two after the Fed lowers its rates — the same timeline we saw during the Fed’s recent run of rate hikes.
+It means that when the Fed eventually changes rates again, you can expect to see that new APR on your credit card about a month or two after the Fed makes its move.
 It also means that if you want a more specific answer than that — like an exact date for how much your rate will change — you should probably pick up the phone and ask your issuer directly.

 Better yet, pay your balance in full so that you don’t have to worry about your interest rates.
 It’s easier said than done, and it’s not always possible, but it’s really the best move that you can make.